carrel2/CaseStudies/web/files/docs/files/src/AppBundle/Controller/MedicationsController.php.txt

 	 *
 	 * Shows MedicationsType form.
 On submission, adds MedicationResults from the corresponding Day to the current UserDay *
-	 * @todo redirect to default if no case associated to the user *
 	 * @see MedicationsType::class
 	 * @see MedicationResults::class
 	 * @see Day::class